-The proposed sub-clause would be similar to sub-clause 22B(5) in Parramatta City Centre LEP 2007 however, the DG's certification would not be required.
-It may also sit within the design excellence clause which is being delivered by a number of other planning proposals before the DP&E.

-It is also proposed to include the subject site on a key sites map in Parramatta LEP 2011.
+The proposed clause would be similar to clause 22B(5) in Parramatta City Centre LEP 2007.
+However, the Secretary of the DP&E's certification would not be required.
+It may also sit as a subclause within the design excellence clause which is being delivered by a number of other planning proposals before the DP&E. Therefore, it is proposed to include the subject site on a key sites map in Parramatta LEP 2011.